 LC Renaissance Recipe Note

-Betcha didn’t know that tossing a little spice into your stock makes you a renaissance cook, did you?
-Well, go ahead, whatcha waiting for?
+Betcha didn’t know that tossing some spice in your stock makes you a renaissance cook, did you?
+Well, you heard what Gary Allen just said, whatcha waiting for?
+Follow the recipe below for an intricate interplay of sweet and sour and spice that’s marvelously medieval—not to mention deeply satisfying.

 - 4 1/2 pounds chicken parts (necks, backs, wings, giblets)